kyma-project/serverless/docs/user/tutorials/01-140-use-secret-mounts.md

-# Access to Secrets mounted as Volume
+# Access to Secrets Mounted as Volume

 This tutorial shows how to use Secrets mounted as volume with the Serverless Function.
 It's based on a simple Function in Python 3.9.
 The Function reads data from Secret and returns it.